Kea DDNS

 |

 Per-subnet DDNS assignments for DHCPv6 subnets.
-The fields are identical to the DHCPv4 tab but reference Kea DHCPv6 subnets.
+The fields are identical to the DHCPv4 tab but reference Kea DHCPv6 subnets, with an additional Rapid Commit option.
+All fields default to “Use global default” unless explicitly overridden.

 Option |